snehilvj/dmc-docs/docs/checkbox/checkbox.md

 ### CheckboxGroup

-Use CheckboxGroup component to create inputs with multiple checkbox elements and label, description, etc. You can customize the `size`, `offset`, `orientation`, etc. Use `value` property in callbacks.
+Use CheckboxGroup component to create inputs with multiple checkbox elements and label, description, etc. You can use either the dmc.Group or dmc.Stack to customize the orientation and spacing of checkbox elements.

+Use `value` property of the checkbox group in the callbacks.

 .. exec::docs.checkbox.group